IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 #.
 You should go through the :ref:`pull request checklist <pertaining-to-the-code-review>`
 #.
 You should ensure ALL checks on the PR pass (tests are passing)
 #.
 If you have a lot of commits, clean up the commits by running a `rebase <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>`_ and combining commits.
+#.
+At least one approval should come from the SDC team.
+Comments from external people should be treated the same way SDC comments are.

 After merging